ABOUT THE EMERGING LEAGUE PHOTOGRAPHER PROGRAM

 - Include ELPs as assistants in its Conservation Photography Expeditions.

 - During the third year of the program, ELPs may apply for Associate Fellow standing.
 Participation in the Emerging League Program is not a guarantee of acceptance to the Fellowship.

 EMERGING LEAGUE PROGRAM APPLICATION

 The application for the Emerging League Program is highly selective and competitive.
-The next application cycle will open in spring 2017.
+The next application cycle will open in early 2018.
 Please check back for announcements, sign up for our newsletter, and check our social media pages to be notified of the next open cycle.
 Key applicants elements include:

 - Letter of support from at least one current Senior Fellow, or at least two letters of support by any two Associate Fellows and/or Affiliates of iLCP (in any combination) who are aware and supportive of the candidate’s work.

 - Portfolio of “Best of” Images (up to 30 images.)